 Figure 2 provides the relative distribution of racial and ethnic groups within the overall and agency-specific samples of Households11.
 In the overall data, non-Hispanic black and non-Hispanic white Heads of Household make up about the same portion of the sample (42% each).
 Within each agency, we find modest differences in the share of these two groups, with slightly greater representation of non-Hispanic black householders in SHA and a slightly greater portion of non-Hispanic white ones in KCHA.
 At 12%, non-Hispanic Asian-headed households are about three times more common in SHA than KCHA (4%).
 Similarly, most of the Latino-headed households in the overall sample have residences within SHA's jurisdiction.
 Small shares of Native American-, Pacific Islander- and Multiracial-headed households make up the remaining composition of each sample.
-Non-Hispanic white Heads of Household are more prevalent among households with children and work-able households.
+Non-Hispanic white Heads of Household are more common among elderly and disabled households, while non-Hispanic black Heads of Household are more prevalent among households with children and work-able households.
 Latino household heads are somewhat overrepresented in single-adult households with children (35% of Latino-headed HHs are single-parent HHs too, compared to 27% of non-Latino HHs).